Patrick Bertoletti chows down 58 hot dogs to win Nathan's event without Joey Chestnut - UPI.com

 "With Joey not here, I knew I had a shot.
 I was able to unlock something that I don't know where it came from."

-Chestnut ate a world-record 76 hot dogs and buns in 10 minutes in 2021.
+Chestnut ate a record of 7.6 hotdogs and buns per minute over 10 minutes in 2021.
 Last year he wolfed down 62 in bad weather conditions.

 The Major League Eating organization, which oversees the world-renowned event, has said it is not banning for life.
 Chestnut must renounce deals with brands that rival Nathan's.